HosseinFarah/Cosmetics-online-store/readme.md

 - Stripe
 - Flask-Babel
 - Font Awesome for icons
-- js libraries for form validation,image preview,dynamic city and brand selection,video support,discount management
+- js libraries for form validation, image preview, dynamic city and brand selection, video support, discount management

 This documentation provides an overview of the project's features, installation steps, usage instructions, and other relevant information.
 For more details, please refer to the project's source code and documentation.